 Mr. Banys founded the Intellectual Property Litigation Group of the American Association for Justice and is active in several other legal associations.

-Prior to founding Banys, P.C., Mr. Banys started and led the Palo Alto office of a prominent national trial firm and ran that firm’s intellectual property practice for five years, and before that, had been associated with several Silicon Valley law firms.
+Prior to founding Banys, P.C., Mr. Banys started and led the Palo Alto, California office of a prominent national trial firm and ran that firm’s intellectual property practice for five years, and before that, had been associated with several Silicon Valley law firms.

 - The United States Supreme Court;